Skip to content

 FAQs for Natural History

-What is the next step in the National Museum of Ireland - Natural History Refurbishment?
+Why is the National Museum of Ireland - Natural History closed?

 The refurbishment of the NMI – Natural History is a flagship project for the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media under the National Development Plan and will be delivered by the National Museum of Ireland working in partnership with the Office of Public Works.